❓ FAQ

 Where do my donations go?

-And your donations are tax-deductible!
-We are 501c3-pending.
+Your donations are tax-deductible!
+We are 501c3-certified.

 How can I support The Tea Stand?

 Thank you for supporting the mission of FREE TEA FOR ALL!
-Here are some ways you can support The Tea Stand:

 What inspired this project?